LowSkillDeveloper/WiFiPasswordSearcher/README.md

   - Added import and export in .csv file
   - Manually adding wifi to the database
   - Import txt file from RouterScan to local DB (or myuploads.txt from 3wifi)
+  - Added ability to backup SQLite file and restore database from it.
 - Added links to the start menu
 - Added a local database search button next to the search button in the online 3wifi database
 - Added the ability to download wpspin.html to the phone